-Five coated glass samples were analyzed with an Ocean Insight NIR spectrometer that was customized with a 100 um entrance slit and optimized for the range from 1200-2100 nm.
+Five coated glass samples were analyzed with an Ocean Optics NIR spectrometer that was customized with a 100 um entrance slit and optimized for the range from 1200-2100 nm.
 (A preconfigured NIRQuest+2.2, which covers 900-2200 nm, would be the spectrometer of choice today.)
 The sampling setup comprised a tungsten halogen light source, 400 µm reflection probe and an optical stage.
 A specular reflection standard was used as a reference.
 Spectrometer operating software completed the setup.

 The glass samples were placed on the sample holder uncoated side down, to ensure the probe measured the reflection from the coating through the glass.
 The optical stage positioned the probe at 90° to measure specular reflectance.

 Measurements were taken under overhead lighting conditions.
 The high-powered tungsten halogen light source provided continuous illumination from 360-2000 nm.
 The distance from the tip of the reflection probe to the surface of the sample was measured at ~7.0 cm for each sample, to simulate production conditions.